 Carer Support Payment is replacing Carer's Allowance for carers in Scotland.
 Carer Support Payment was launched at the end of 2023 in the pilot local authority areas of Dundee City, Perth and Kinross and Na h-Eileanan Siar (the Western Isles).
-The benefit will be available nationally from autumn 2024.
+The benefit was available nationally from autumn 2024.

 Carers in receipt of Carer's Allowance in Scotland do not need to apply for Carer Support Payment.
-Their benefit will move to Carer Support Payment starting from February 2024.
+Transfer of cases to Carer Support Payment started from February 2024.